aridjayarecipes/cutesrecipes.web.app/content/post/2449-recipe-of-any-night-of-the-week-farikal-norwegian-lamb-and-cabbage.md

 1. Make ready To taste garlic optional

 But if you ever want to learn about real traditional fårikål, the Norwegian Fårikål Society is the place go.
 Even though fårikål is traditionally made (and eaten) in Autumn there.
-Slice the cabbage into &#34;boats&#34;, just radiating slices from the middle, out.
+Slice the cabbage into "boats", just radiating slices from the middle, out.
 Find the fattiest bits of meat and place one layer of that on the bottom of the pot.

 <!--inarticleads2-->